spinalcord/SquareRouting/README.md

 **Usage Example:**

-You have two ways to render a view:
-1. You can return a view via Response (I prefer this way)
-2. You can create an instance of View the you can use the `render` method.
+You can render a view by creating an instance of `View` (which can be injected via the `DependencyContainer`) and then using its `render` method.
+The output of the `render` method should then be returned as an HTML response.

 ```php
 // Example usage in a controller